demitry/az-204/Theory/Course/Section 10 - Implement Azure security - Authentication and Authorization.md

 The API can validate the token based on the aud claims

 ## Using Microsoft libraries [205]

+Microsoft Identity PLatform

+- Connect using different identity providers

+- Social accounts

+- OAuth2.0 and OpenID Connect standards

+Microsoft Authentication Library

+- Acquire access tokens from the Microsoft Identity platform

+- This can be used to authenticate users and allow secure access to API's

+- Maintains the token cache and refresh tokens when they are about to expire.

 ## OAuth2 - Authorization Code Grant - Initial Understanding [206]
 ## OAuth2 - Authorization Code Grant - More details [207]
 ## Review on what we have done so far [208]